 Nominations must be received annually by January 6.

 If you represent a department wishing to nominate a student, you can do so by completing this on-line nomination form.

-Applications must be received on-line by Friday, January 30, 2015.
+Applications must be received on-line annually by January 30.

 Please note that a student can receive this award only once.

 The recipients of these awards are announced at the annual business meeting.

 Recipients of the 2023 Awards, in alphabetical order:

 • Claire Lanzendorf, Kenyon College